MDverse/mdverse_data_catalogue/README.md

 ## Setup environment

 We use [uv](https://docs.astral.sh/uv/getting-started/installation/)
-to manage dependencies and the project environment.
+to manage dependencies and the project software environment.

 Clone the GitHub repository: